dorinandreidragan/d2hub/docs/articles/md-to-pdf-with-eisvogel.md

 ---
-title: how to generate a beautiful pdf from markdown with eisvogel
+title: turn markdown into stunning pdf with eisvogel and zero hassle
 date: 2025-06-06
 author: dorin andrei drăgan
 status: draft
 tag: [pdf, markdown, pandoc, eisvogel, automation]
-summary: Instantly create beautiful PDFs from markdown using Eisvogel and Docker—no setup, just results.
+summary: Instantly create beautiful PDFs from markdown using Eisvogel and Docker, no setup, just results.
 ---

-# how to generate a beautiful pdf from markdown with eisvogel
+# turn markdown into stunning pdf with eisvogel and zero hassle

 ## skip the setup, get the style